Photo © Gioele Pozzi

 Mauro Martins

-His extensive career includes collaborations with internationally acclaimed pop and jazz artists such as Phil Collins, Tania Maria, Richard Galliano, and Chico César.
+His career includes collaborations with internationally acclaimed pop and jazz artists such as Phil Collins, Tania Maria, Richard Galliano, and Chico César.

 From the Montreux Jazz Festival to New York’s legendary Blue Note and Birdland, he has performed on some of the world’s most prestigious stages.

-Projects: Zurich Jam Session | La casa de nadie Records | La casa de nadie Bookings
+Projects: Zurich Jam Session | La casa de nadie Records | La casa de nadie Booking

 SAXOPHONIST, COMPOSER, ARRANGER (BRAZIL/SÃU PAULO)